prashtx/walkscope/_posts/2014-12-21-tips-for-data-collection.md

 **Deleting Points**

-If you make a mistake and need to delete a point, just send us an email at: help@walkscope.org
+If you make a mistake or need to delete a point, just add a comment to that point describing the mistake.

 **Geolocation**

 The locate me button allows you to automatically zoom to your current location.
-Make sure geolocation is enabled for your device AND for your browser.
+Make sure geolocation is enabled for your device _and_ for your browser.

+**Adding pictures**

+If you want to add a picture to a point, it’s a good idea to do so first, before entering any other data.
+That way if something goes wrong and you need to restart WALKscope, you won’t lose any of the data you entered.
+WALKscope works best if you don’t have any other applications open or running on your smart phone.

 **Pedestrian Count**